Monday, 03 June 2019 00:00

 Read more about Achilles Tendon Injuries

-Poor circulation is a serious condition and needs immediate medical attention.
-If you have any concerns with poor circulation in your feet contact Dr. Joshua David Scoll of Pennsylvania.
+Exercising your feet regularly with the proper foot wear is a great way to prevent injuries.
+If you have any concerns about your feet, contact Dr. Joshua David Scoll of Pennsylvania.
 Our doctor will treat your foot and ankle needs.

 If you have any questions please feel free to contact one of our offices located in Philadelphia, Bensalem, and Fairless Hills, PA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.